 The Prophet said, "Every Prophet was given miracles because of which people believed, but what I have been given, is Divine Inspiration which Allah has revealed to me.
 So I hope that my followers will outnumber the followers of the other Prophets on the Day of Resurrection."

-The splitting of the moon should have been viewable by people living thousands of miles from where God's Messenger stood when he did this, but we only have the hadiths as evidence that it actually happened.
+The splitting of the moon should have been observable by people liv-ng thousands of miles from where Muhammad stood, but we have only the hadiths as evidence.
 Believe what you will!

 That the Meccan people requested Allah's Apostle to show them a miracle, and so he showed them the splitting of the moon.